-"We're living through an intense time of social change, and a variety of questions arise as we have these often difficult conversations about feminism, race, gender, sexual orientation, disability, and more." from the Introduction by Mary Anne Mohanraj edited by JoSelle Vanderhooft (ISBN: 978-1-61976-042-4) In the spirit of WisCon's continuing mission to boldly go where no con has gone before in breaking down barriers, this version of The WisCon Chronicles seeks to smash ableist narratives that keep disabled people from full participation in the present we inhabit and the speculative futures we hope to create.
+The WisCon Chronicles, Vol 7 Shattering Ableist Narratives edited by JoSelle Vanderhooft (ISBN: 978-1-61976-042-4) In science fiction and fantasy, just as in the world we all inhabit, disability is often misunderstood, maligned, and disregarded, even by fans (as well as people in general) who are committed to social justice, anti-oppression, and equal representation for all in sf/f fandom.
+In the spirit of WisCon's continuing mission to boldly go where no con has gone before in breaking down barriers, this version of The WisCon Chronicles seeks to smash ableist narratives that keep disabled people from full participation in the present we inhabit and the speculative futures we hope to create.
 The WisCon Chronicles, Vol. 6 Futures of Feminism and Fandom edited by Alexis Lothian (ISBN: 978-1-61976-008-0) Celebrating, challenging, and discussing the varied faces of WisCon 36.
 As with previous volumes, it does not shy away from controversy.